Best Pregnancy Safe Toner (Updated 2026 Guide)

 CAUTION

 Sodium benzoate is a food preservative in beverages and processed foods.
 Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C. A preservative that has shown birth defects in animal studies at high doses.
-May form benzene when combined with vitamin C, which some toners contain.
+May form benzene when combined with vitamin C (ascorbic acid), though cosmetic exposure levels are typically low.

 fragrance